The GENCODE Primary transcript set

 GCP2

-For all biotypes other than protein-coding genes in human, the GENCODE Primary flag will be added to the Ensembl Canonical transcript in Ensembl 114/GENCODE 48, and for lncRNA genes only this will be the transcripts with the longest genomic span.
+For all biotypes other than protein-coding genes in human, the GENCODE Primary flag is added to the Ensembl Canonical transcript in Ensembl 114/GENCODE 48, and for lncRNA genes only this will be the transcripts with the longest genomic span.
 We are working on a specific lncRNA pipeline to enable the addition of relevant highly expressed transcripts to the set.

 References